TChotibut/ml-for-physical-scientists/Announcements.md

 # Announcement
+* [01-28-2021] Video lecture 3 and 4, as well as accompanying slides, are uploaded.

 * [01-25-2021] Homework 1 is posted [due Wednesday February 3 at Noon]!
 The total score is 60 points + 20 extra credits (challenging problems).
 In addition, those who wrote down the best solution to each problem or exercise will receive an extra 5 points!
 After watching video lecture 3 on regularized linear model you should be able to do homework 1.
 Late submission will receive 40% penalty.
 For theoretical problems/exercises, feel free to write down the solution and attach the pdf files of your write-up and submit together with your ipynb file in a compressed zip file.

 * [01-21-2021] Video lecture 2 is shared [here](https://drive.google.com/drive/folders/1urRjPvKjLZU3QgEDolsQIoC2gssWHB3j?usp=sharing), and the workshop lecture is kindly prepared by Krittin [here](https://drive.google.com/drive/folders/1D72xllKe4zZxsA72R7srdMr6NTIt2xgx?usp=sharing).
 Please finish all these videos and feel free to post your questions to discuss on Monday on facebook page!